ikozheko/pydjango_data_visualization/README.md

 # pydjango_data_visualization
-The simple project for visualization the data with dataTables.js and echarts (http://echarts.baidu.com)
+The simple project for visualizing the data with dataTables.js and echarts (http://echarts.baidu.com)